GeorgeTCecil/JustHack/README.md

-## TripleX - A hacking similator number puzzle.
-Guess the correct numbers to pass through firewalls and eventually into the system to win the game!
+## JustHack is hacking similator number puzzle.
+Guess the correct numbers to pass through firewalls and eventually into the server to win the game!